lucyzhang04/326Project/team/m3/elijah-sippel/feature-sequence-diagram.md

 Spotify results, which are then displayed in a results box.
 Users can interact with the results by selecting one or more songs directly from the displayed list.
 Clicking on a song saves them in a local variable.
-When the submit button is pressed, the page redirects to the saved song page.
+When the submit button is pressed, the page redirects to the Feed page.

 For Milestone 4, submitting the form will perform a POST request to the backend to store the saved songs in a database entry associated with the user and the current